What?

 These are some of my favorite “fat logics”; the word is stolen from Nadja Hermann, who wrote the wonderful book “Fettlogik überwinden” (in German).
 She has backed up all her “claims” in the book with studies, so this is just a reproduction from her statements, paired with shades of my personal opinion.

-To cut a long story short: if you eat in excess, you gain weight. if you eat in deficit, you lose weight.
+To cut a long story short: If you eat in excess, you gain weight.
+If you eat in deficit, you lose weight.
+At the end there are no “losing weight hacks” or “hacks for easy weight loss” existing which are not illegal or probably kill you quite fast.

 Whether this is healthy from a nutritional point of view is another story.
 But it’s as simple as it can be, even if magazines, influencers and your aunt want to tell you otherwise.

-Of course, there are things and tips that can help, but that doesn’t change the relatively simple math. you might use them to trick yourself or try to support yourself with habits and routines to make it easier to achieve your goals.
+Of course, there are things and tips that can help, but that doesn’t change the relatively simple math.
+You might use them to trick yourself or try to support yourself with healthy habits and routines to make it easier to achieve your goals.

 Besides the classic (and most common!) reasons like dealing with emotions and habits, there are more possibilities that let us break down our behavior a bit by looking back into the past.